 Is Crystal Flush safe to use?

-Crystal Flush uses FDA-approved undecylenic acid and widely accepted natural ingredients like probiotics and essential oils.
-It is generally considered safe for most people, but consult your doctor if you have underlying conditions or are taking medication.
+Crystal Flush uses FDA-approved undecylenic acid and common natural ingredients like essential oils and probiotics.
+It’s generally safe for most people, but if you have allergies, skin sensitivities, or take medications, check with your doctor before using it daily.

 Is Crystal Flush FDA approved?